jiangyigithub/my_offer/longman3000/vlog/30resolution.md

 ## 5
 **rural**
+*rural bus routes*
 Personal income taxes for people earning less than $119,000 per year are now the lowest in Canada, and there are targeted rebates for low-income and rural households

 **sack**
+`/æ/`
+a sack of potatoes

 **safety**

 **sail**
+He even spent one summer long ago as a sailing instructor on Long Beach Island.

 **sake**
+For the sake of the world as a whole, I hope that we respond to the trouble with trade not by shutting trade down, but by doing things like strengthening the social safety net.

 **sandwich**
+two pieces of bread with cheese, meat, cooked egg etc between them

 **satellite**
+This broadcast comes live via satellite from New York.

+the amount of advertising varies substantially across products.
+Firms that sell highly differentiated consumer goods, such as over-the-counter drugs, perfumes, soft drinks, razor blades, breakfast cereals, and dog food, typically spend between 10 and 20 percent of revenue on advertising.
+Firms that sell industrial products, such as drill presses and communications satellites, typically spend very little on advertising.
+And firms that sell homogeneous products, such as wheat, peanuts, and crude oil, spend nothing at all.

 **satisfaction**
+She got great satisfaction from helping people to learn.

+Professors are paid less than lawyers and doctors, who have similar amounts of education.
+The higher wages of lawyers and doctors compensate them for missing out on the great intellectual and personal satisfaction that professors’ jobs offer.

 **satisfied**
+They have plenty of satisfied customers.

+Once the market reaches its equilibrium, all buyers and sellers are satisfied, and there is no upward or downward pressure on the price.